The National IPM Roadmap definition of IPM, updated in 2018:

 What are the Principles and Practices of IPM?

 Agricultural IPM and Community IPM differ in many ways but share the same basic principles of prevention, monitoring, careful analysis of risk, and risk-reduction.
-Some key practices of Agricultural IPM include:

 - Soil Preparation: Growers give their plants a head start on pest problems by choosing the proper site, testing the soil, rotating crops, creating raised beds where necessary, and providing sufficient organic matter.